Run an Avalanche Node Using the Install Script

 - Network: sustained 5Mbps up/down bandwidth

-Please note that HW requirements shall scale with the amount of AVAX staked on the node.
+HW requirements shall scale with the amount of AVAX staked on the node and/or network activity.
 Nodes with big stakes (100k+ AVAX) will need more powerful machines than listed, and will use more bandwidth as well.

 This install script assumes: